crossfirev/SteamDatabaseAnalysis-CPE551/README.md

 # SteamDatabaseAnalysis-CPE551
 This is a program that uses the 'Steam Store Games (Clean dataset)' (link below) dataset to eke out the best: developer, publisher, genre, category, as determined by steam user reviews.
-Made for CPE-551's Final Project, at Stevens Institute of Technology
+\nMade for CPE-551's Final Project, at Stevens Institute of Technology